-The Care Plan helps people navigate healthcare systems not set up for LGBTQ+ or racially diverse caregivers.
+The Care Plan prioritizes LGBTQ+ and racially diverse caregivers.

 After her wife was diagnosed with stage IV cancer in 2011, Marsha Wetzel spent the next two years taking care of Judy, her partner of 30 years, until Judy entered hospice care.